logangingerich/logangingerich.github.io/_portfolio/bloccit.md

 layout: post
 title: Bloccit
 thumbnail-path: "img/bloccit.png"
-short-description: A replica of Reddit used for creating posts.
+short-description: A Ruby on Rails app for creating and interacting with user posts.

 ---